getml/getml-community/src/documentation/docs/home/getting_started/getting_started.rst

 All functionality of getML is implemented in the so-called *getML engine*.
 It is written in C++ to achieve the highest performance and efficiency possible and is responsible for all the heavy lifting.
 The getML Python API acts as a bridge to communicate with engine.
-In addition, the *getML monitor* provides a Go-based graphical user interface to ease working with getML and significantly accelerate your workflow.
+In addition, the *getML monitor* (available in enterprise edition) provides a Go-based graphical user interface to ease working with getML and significantly accelerate your workflow.

 In this article, we start with a brief glimpse of different toolsets offered by